 Note: For accurate simulation results, always replace the default parameter values with data appropriate for your model.

 To analyze a model, you must set up that model for data collection.
 The simplest approach is to add sensor blocks to the model.
-The Thermal Liquid library provides two sensor block types: one for Through variables (mass flow rate and heat flux), the other for Across variables (pressure and temperature).
+The Thermal Liquid library provides two sensor block types: one for Through variables (mass and energy flow rates), the other for Across variables (pressure and temperature).
 By using the PS-Simulink Converter block, you can specify the physical units of the sensed variable.

 An alternative approach is to use Simscape data logging.
 This approach, which uses MATLAB® commands instead of blocks, provides access to a broader range of model variables and parameters.
 One example is the kinematic viscosity of the liquid medium inside a pipeline segment.
 You can analyze this parameter using Simscape data logging but not sensor blocks.